 Another big advantage of the Hass is that it is the exception that flowers every year, whereas most avocado hybrids bear only in alternate years.
 See here one pear about to be picked, and three small pears which will only be ripe next Christmas.
 Hass has fruit every year.

 The Fuerte (a Type B) also has a smooth buttery flavour.
 What I like is that I can enjoy it on bread without having to use butter.
 It's so rich in healthy monounsaturated oils that one really doesn't need to first butter your bread.
-We particularly love the fuerte in a cucumber avocado salad.
+We particularly love it in a cucumber avocado salad.

 PINKERTON AVOCADO TREE